cjsimon/MovieCodingProject/README.md

 - [asdf](https://asdf-vm.com/guide/getting-started.html#getting-started) Makes it easy to manage varying versions of various OS Level binaries.
 You can use it to install the specific Podman, OpenTofu, DirEnv, Python and PipEnv versions that maybe required for this project alongside other versions of those tools for other projects.
 - [DirEnv](https://direnv.net/docs/installation.html) is supported for optional, convenient, pre-defined directory-level bash functions and aliases, to further simplify project level tasks and processes. (*Note: You may replace all `./Taskfile` calls with the `task` or `run` project-level aliases if DirEnv is activated in the projet directory*)
 - [Podman Desktop](https://podman-desktop.io/downloads) for container management from a GUI if preferred over using a CLI
 - [Visual Studio Code](https://code.visualstudio.com/Download) with code formatting and debugging pre-setup, so long as [the recommended extensions](.vscode/extensions.json) are installed.
-See: `.vscode/extensions.json`. ***Note:** Recommended extensions yet to be added*
+See: `.vscode/extensions.json`.

 ### Building the Project

 ***WIP:** Private container registry yet to be deployed.
-Resort to building and running locally for now*
+Please resort to "Building and Running Locally" instead, for now*

-First, you
-'ll need to authenticate to the project's private container registry:
+First, you'll need to authenticate to the project's private container registry:
 `podman login registry.digitalocean.com`

 #### Building and Running Locally